Marrrta/Oscars/README.md

 ![](/visualizations/oscar_newcomers_win.png)
 6. The five most important features: opening weekend results, budget, history of previous Oscar movies among the cast and crew, and runtime, remain unchanged across the four models.
 Notably, the movie duration (runtime) pays a much higher role in predicting Best Picure winners than any of the other three classes.
 ![](/visualizations/feat_imp_rfc_bp_win.png)
-7. The RFC algorithm trained on data from 1990-2019 predicted the following movies to be the front-runners for the upcoming 2020 Academy Awards:
-- Mank
-- Hillbilly Elegy
-- The Invisible Man
-- News of the World
-- Wendy

 -----------------------
 ### Next Steps